FORMiND-Lab/formind-lab/content/authors/a_xudong_hu/_index.md

 ---
 # Display name
-title: JIANG, Yan 江燕
+title: HU, Xudong 胡旭东

 # Full name (for SEO)
-first_name: Yan
+first_name: Xudong
-last_name: Jiang
+last_name: Hu

 # Username (this should match the folder name)
 authors:
-  - 2_yan_jiang
+  - a_xudong_hu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master - 2025 fall, School of Integrated Circuit
+role: Ph.D. - 2025 fall, School of Integrated Circuit

 # Organizations/Affiliations
 organizations: